 One hundred percent (100%) of ESG funding is used to develop and maintain emergency shelter and supportive services for West Virginians below the poverty level.
-One of the largest shelters funded with ESG (among other) funds is in
+One of the largest shelters funded with ESG (among other) funds is in McDowell County.

-McDowell County.
 It is imperative that ESG funding is also used at all ESG funded shelters to expand their services and allow those they serve an opportunity to avail themselves of programs that allow them to move out of poverty and into self-sufficiency.
 Between 95% and 100% of the SCBG funds go toward water and sewer projects providing for a better quality of life.
 All funds have been expended on projects that benefit low- to moderate-income persons and families.
 Many of these projects directly benefit poverty level families.

-The WVHDF has traditionally targeted its NewHOME Program to families with incomes at or below 65% of the Median Family Income (MFI); however, the changes to federal and state lending laws, in particular The SAFE Mortgage Act and The Dodd-Frank Act, have made it difficult for very-low-income borrowers to qualify for a mortgage loan.
-The disparity in the MFI and housing costs across the 44 counties required the WVHDF to consider waivers for families who were above the 65% AMFI.
-In 2010, three (3) or 20% of the 15 families assisted through the NewHOME Program and HOME Leverage Loan Program had incomes that were less than or equal to 30% of the AMFI; two (2) or 13% of the 15 families assisted through the NewHOME Program and HOME Leverage Loan Program had incomes that were between 31% to 50% of the AMFI; while twelve (12) or 80% of the 15 families assisted through the NewHOME Program and HOME Leverage Loan Program had incomes that were between 51% to 80% of the AMFI.
-The three (3) extremely-low-income families were developmentally disabled persons that qualified for assistance through the \$500,000 setaside for special needs single-family housing.
+The changes to federal and state lending laws, in particular The SAFE Mortgage Act and The Dodd-Frank Act, have made it difficult for the WVHDF to provide loans through the NewHOME Program to families with incomes at or below 65% of the Median Family Income (MFI).
+The fact that the WVHDF and the Local Originator may be held directly liable for any loans that are not "affordable" to a low-income family has significantly reduced the participation of low-income single-families in the NewHOME Program.
+The disparity in the MFI and housing costs across the 44 rural counties required the WVHDF to consider waivers for families who were below the 65% AMFI.
+In 2011, one (1) or 8% of the 12 families assisted through the NewHOME Program and HOME Leverage Loan Program had an income that was between 31% to 50% of the AMFI; while the remaining (11) or 92% of the 12 families assisted through the NewHOME Program and HOME Leverage Loan Program had incomes that were between 51% to 80% of the AMFI.
+The one (1) very -low-income family that was assisted during the period was a developmentally disabled person that qualified for assistance through the \$500,000 setaside for special needs single-family housing.